penn-cnt/scalp_deep-learning/README.md

 ![pip](https://img.shields.io/pypi/v/pip.svg)
 ![https://img.shields.io/pypi/pyversions/](https://img.shields.io/pypi/pyversions/4)

-This code is designed to facilitate the merging of scalp EEG data collected by different sources.
-The code is based in the Observer design principal and parent-child inheritance to allow for lab code to be added/modified in a simpler fashion.
-We aim to let students still have flexible control over their workflow, but to do so in an environment that is easier to track and understand.

-This code is also a possible stand-in for DN3, which was originally specced to be a method for preparing data for deep learning tasks.
-At present DN3 is not ready for lab-wide implementation.
-This code aims to only prepare the data for deep learning ingested, and leaves the metadata for creating a model to the user.
+This code is designed to help with the processing of epilepsy datasets commonly used within the Center for Neuroengineering & Therapeutics (CNT) at the University of Pennsylvania.

+This code is meant to be researcher driven, allowing new code libraries to be added to modules that represent common research tasks (i.e. Channel Cleaning, Montaging, Preprocessing, etc.).
+The code can be accessed both as independent libraries that can be called on for a range of tasks, or as part of a large framework meant to ingest, clean, and prepare data for analysis or deep-learning tasks.

+For more information on how to use our code, please see the examples folder for specific use-cases and common practices.

 # Prerequisites
 In order to use this repository, you must have access to Python 3+.